 - Blue Thunder.
 The title helicopter appears from below the side of a bridge to save a woman being (unjustly) pursued by the police.
-Watch it here.
-The helicopter actually had a "whisper" mode that could be turned on to make it quieter than normal.
-Apparently, it was not a good idea to use it all the time.
-It most likely reduced the performance in exchange for sound reduction.
+It was previously established that the helicopter actually has a "whisper mode" that can be turned on to make it quieter than normal.
+Apparently, it is not a good idea to use it all the time; it most likely reduces the performance in exchange for sound reduction.

 - Undercover Brother.
 As the title character is fighting Mr. Feather, The Man's helicopter rises up from behind a wall.

 - In World War Z, a family is in the middle of a bumper-to-bumper traffic jam and being admonished by a police officer to stay in their vehicle when a garbage truck runs the police officer down, overturning cars as it goes.
 Despite the fact that it must have been pretty noisy in knocking over cars to get to the police officer in the first place, our first sight of the truck is when it actually hits the police officer.